lawnjelly/godot-lportal/INSTRUCTIONS.md

 ### Using Baked Lighting with LPortal
 This is now very easy to achieve by using LPortal in combination with my [LLightmap](https://github.com/lawnjelly/godot-llightmap) module.

 You can generate lightmaps and lightprobe data with LLightmap, and use the level tscn files as normal with LPortal.
-LLightmap will even handle the realtime lighting for you.
+LLightmap will even handle the realtime lighting for you with light probe data

-### Realtime lighting
+## Realtime lighting with shadow mapping
 Godot's realtime lighting works using shadow mapping, that is, before rendering the view from the camera, it first renders the view from each light affecting the scene, drawing each object to a _shadow map_.
 During the camera render it then uses the shadow map (or maps) to determine which pixels are in shadow.

 It should be obvious that this is potentially very expensive, both the extra steps to render from each light, and the lookup at runtime to determine whether pixels are in shadow.
 As a result, realtime shadows are not a good option on some low powered devices.